-Our first hypothesis is that events perceived as a threat to a collective will be associated with higher levels of inequality of influence in that collective.
-To investigate this, we compare our four indices of inequality derived form commenter networks (skewness of in-degree distributions, skewness of Page Rank distributions, proportion of independent commenters, and the relative number of connected components) with survey ratings of the level of threat perceived to be associated with different events (see Method for details).
-As the pattern of survey results in Figure \ref{fig:threat_perception} in Appendix suggests (panels 3-6), events involving a more specific ingroup-outgroup division (2016 and 2018 U.S. Elections, 2017 Inauguration, and 2017 Charlottesville Rally) tended to be as perceived more threatening to the participants' ingroup than events with a less specific outgroup (2016 Orlando Attack, 2016 Brexit Referendum, and 2017 Las Vegas Shooting; see more details in the caption of Figure \ref{fig:threat_perception}).
+\textbf{The relationship between the inequality of attention and group threat.} Our first hypothesis is that events perceived as a threat to a collective will be associated with higher collective attention to a few high-profile voices, resulting in higher levels of inequality of that collective.
+To investigate this, we compare our four indices of inequality derived from commenter networks (skewness of in-degree distributions, skewness of Page Rank distributions, the proportion of independent commenters, and the relative number of connected components) with survey ratings of the level of threat perceived to be associated with different events (see Method for details).
+As the pattern of survey results in Figure \ref{fig:threat_perception} in Supplementary Material suggests (panels 3-6), events involving a more specific ingroup-outgroup division (2016 and 2018 U.S. Elections, 2017 Inauguration, and 2017 Charlottesville Rally) tended to be perceived more threatening to the participants' ingroup than events with a less specific outgroup (2016 Orlando Attack, 2016 Brexit Referendum, and 2017 Las Vegas Shooting; see more details in the caption of Figure \ref{fig:threat_perception}).

-Figure~\ref{fig:change_threat_ingr2} shows results of comparing these survey ratings with network-based indicers of inequality.
+Figure~\ref{fig:change_threat_ingr2} shows the results of comparing these survey ratings with network-based indices of inequality.
 Individual measures of inequality (skewness of in-degree and Page Rank distributions, the first two rows in Figure~\ref{fig:change_threat_ingr2}) are positively related to survey ratings of threat to one's ingroup, for both left- and right-leaning sites, as expected.
-For the network-level measures of inequality (proportion of independent commenters and relative number of connected components, the second two rows in Figure~\ref{fig:change_threat_ingr2}), the expected negative correlation with ingroup threat is observed for the right-leaning sites, as expected, but not for the left-leaning ones.
+For the network-level measures of inequality (proportion of independent commenters and the relative number of connected components, the second two rows in Figure~\ref{fig:change_threat_ingr2}), the expected negative correlation with ingroup threat is observed for the right-leaning sites, as expected, but not for the left-leaning ones.
 Correlation coefficients for all trends and their bootstrapped confidence intervals are shown in Table~\ref{tab:correlations}, generally supporting visually observed trends.